vapor/postgres-nio/README.md

 Features:

-- A PostgresConnection that allows you to connect to, authorize and query a PostgreSQL server
+- A `PostgresConnection` which allows you to connect to, authorize with, query, and retrieve results from a PostgreSQL server
 - An async/await interface that supports backpressure
-- Converting Swift primitive types to and from the Postgres wire format
+- Automatic conversions between Swift primitive types and the Postgres wire format
-- Integrates with the Swift server ecosystem, by using swift-log
+- Integrated with the Swift server ecosystem, including use of [SwiftLog].
-- Supports running Linux through NIOPosix on running Darwin through Network.framework and NIOTS
+- Designed to run efficiently on all supported platforms (tested extensively on Linux and Darwin systems)
+- Support for `Network.framework` when available (e.g. on Apple platforms)

-PostgresNIO does not have a ConnectionPool as of today – but this is a feature high on our list.
-If you need a ConnectionPool today, please have a look at Vapor's [PostgresKit].
+PostgresNIO does not have a `ConnectionPool` as of today, but this is a feature high on our list.
+If you need a `ConnectionPool` today, please have a look at Vapor's [PostgresKit].

 ## API Docs